 Someone a lot wiser than me once said that “if it were easy, they wouldn’t call it an elimination diet.”
 But the reality is that whenever you make drastic changes to your lifestyle, there will be some negative side effects.

-What you need to understand and work out for yourself, is whether those downsides (most of them temporary) are worth all the benefits you can get from eating meat, and nothing but meat.
+When you're on a high-fat carnivore diet, what you need to understand and work out for yourself, is whether those downsides are worth all the benefits you can get from a pure carnivore diet.

 First, let’s take a look at what will actually happen in your body.

 - The carnivore diet's side effects arise during the adaptation phase when the body transitions from carbs to fats for energy, causing flu-like symptoms, dehydration, and cravings.

 - Adaptation phase symptoms encompass brain fog, headaches, mood swings, digestion issues, fatigue, insomnia, and dehydration.